edeso/duplicity/README.md

 python setup.py build
 ```

-If you want to use python 3 replace`python` command `python3`
+If you want to use python 3 replace`python` with `python3`

 The default prefix is /usr, so files are put in /usr/bin,
-/usr/share/man/, etc.  An alternate prefix can be specified using the
+/usr/share/man/, etc.  An alternate prefix can be specified
---prefix=<prefix> option.
+using the --prefix=<prefix> option.
 For example:

 ```
 python setup.py install --prefix=/usr/local